UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/IntroductionToAndroidStudio/IntroductionToAndroidStudio.md

 ## Meet Android

 - **Android Phone Devices**
-  - Most popular are Moto X, Galaxy, Droid, Xperia, OnePlus, Nexus and HTC One
+  - Most popular are Galaxy family, fold, etc
   - OS also powers tablets, netbooks, e-readers, MP4 players and  Internet TVs
 - **Emulator**
   - Duplicates how the app looks and feels on a particular device